 Understand the Challenges and the Risks

-You’ll need to see whether or not your family, neighbors, landlord, and the community have a favorable attitude toward the idea of you opening a cannabis dispensary nearby.
+You’ll need to see whether or not your family, neighbors, landlord, and the community have a favorable attitude toward the idea of you opening a marijuana dispensary nearby.
 You don’t want a social stigma against marijuana to cause personal friction in your life.
 You also don’t want to waste time and money, opening a store in an area where you won’t see many customers.

 Your retail store will have to meet a much higher legal compliance standard than the average business has to meet.
-Everyone associated with your business, from your investors onward, must have a squeaky-clean criminal background and pass residency requirements.
+Everyone associated with your business, from your investors onward, must have a squeaky-clean criminal background checks and pass residency requirements.

 Fortunately for you, you’ll have on your “team” among the many professionals will be a lawyer.
 In addition to fighting your battles for you, a lawyer will give you legal advice on many legal agreements.